Success is the best revenge, or so they say.

 Even a small win can brighten your mood.
 If you’re mourning a relationship or job, it might be hard to let go of the hurt and anger while wallowing in it.
 However, when you put yourself out there and score even a small victory, you will start to feel better.

-Consider how much those small accomplishments affect your mood and imagine that on a broad scale of a life well lived.
+Consider how those small accomplishments affect your mood and imagine that on a broad scale of a well-lived life.
 Before long, you won’t even remember why you wanted revenge.

 4. They Aren’t Worth it